cbrew/cbrew.github.io/_posts/2022-12-20-confidence-tricks.md

 ## Back to Chat GPT?

 OK, what about Chat GPT?
-Placing myself as a potential mark, I find myself at stage 3 or 4.
+Placing myself as a potential mark, with an existing business, I find myself at stage 3 or 4.
 I am tempted to believe that Open AI is capable of somehow realizing fantastic profits, but it is mysterious how this is going to happen.
 Since I want AI to succeed, preferably in a way that is different from the advertising dependent successes of the past decade, I have begun to explore ways in which __my business__ could use this exciting new thing.
 Open AI hasn't asked me for anything yet.
 If I am gullible, I might think that Open AI has delivered the convincer, and we are actually at stage 5.
 I am starting to think that my business can't __not__ invest in a deeper collaboration with Open AI.
 If the whole thing is a scam, I am on the edge of a tight spot.

 Now, I'm not saying it is a scam, but if it were, that is where we would be.
+Open AI has no business idea or product that will make money by helping.
+There are some obvious, non-fantasy business cases for Chat GPT, such as the provision of plausible but meaning-free text on more or less any topic.
+Search engine optimizers will jump at the chance to fill their sites with text that is difficult to distinguish from genuinely valuable content.
+Lazy students will definitely find it easier to generate plausible responses for assignments that they don't want to do, or about material that they can't be bothered to learn.
+Chat GPT is not a patch on David Foster Wallace or Cormac McCarthy, but it can generate text that is agreeably weird.
+If these are the use cases that Open AI is after, I would say ``Have at it'', but that's not going to generate fabulous profits, and in any case any success would be pretty transient, especially in the first two applications, which are arms races between fakers and detectors of fakery.
+No cons involved there, I think.

+Where there might be a con is if Chat GPT suckers the providers of educational materials, or legal search, or writing help into a dependence on their tools.
+Then we might be moving from stage 5 to stage 6, we might not be directly contributing money, but we would contributing subject expertise,  engagement and product design.
+Also, in this scenario, if the products, contrary to my personal expectations, actually work, stages 7, 8 and 9 are particularly horrible, since we finsh with a long-term dependency on Open AI, not a graceful let down and an acceptance of sunk resources.
+If the products __don't__ work, the simple version of stage 9 applies and we retreat, perhaps chastened, to our small towns.